Wolf spider fact sheet | Field of Mars EEC

 Fast facts – Wolf spiders

-Scientific group – Wolf spiders are arachnids in the family Lycosidae within the order Araneae.
+Scientific group – Wolf spiders are arachnids in the order Araneae.

-Body features – Wolf spiders have two main body sections, a cephalothorax and an abdomen.
-They also have eight legs, eight eyes, fangs and spinnerets.
+Appearance – Wolf spiders have two main body sections, eight legs, eight eyes, fangs and spinnerets.

-Diet – Wolf spiders are carnivores.
-They eat insects, spiders and other small animals.
+Diet – Wolf spiders are carnivores that eat insects, spiders and other small animals.

 Habitat – Wolf spiders live on the ground in leaf litter, lawns, gardens, grasslands, woodlands, forests and burrows.